gobo-eiffel/gobo/tool/gecop/validation/validity/vuar4g/test_generic_parameter_1/Readme.md

 ### Description

 In this test, in class `BB` there is a separate call to the procedure `f` from class `CC`.
-The type of the formal argument of `f` is the formal generic parameter of `CC`, whose actual generic parameter may be a reference type.
-But this type will not necessarily be separate.
+The type of the actual argument of `f` is the formal generic parameter of `BB`, whose actual generic parameter may be an expanded type with attributes whose type is reference but not separate.
 This violates `VUAR-4G`.

-### Notes
+### Note

 * ISE Eiffel (as of 23.09.10.7341 and after) fails to report this validity rule violation.

+* Gobo Eiffel also reports the violation of rule `VUAR-3G`.
+This is because the actual generic parameter may also be a reference type which is not separate.